Frequently Asked Questions

-- How do I let Moda know that I want to be part of the dental program that allows up to four cleanings per year?
+- How do I let Moda know that I want to be part of the dental program that allows additional cleanings per year?

 - Contact Moda Dental Customer service for more information on Oral Health Total Health.
 An application form is required.
 OEBB Moda Dental contact numbers are Toll-free: 866-923-0410 and Local: 503-265-2910.